Boteval/compare-classifiers/README.md

 2. Place the following into the `input` directory:

-        2.1 the CSV data file containing the tagging results to be analyzed
+        2.1 one or more CSV data files containing a gold tagging alongside a classifier's tagging per object.

         2.2 a mapping file from possibly proprietary header names used in your CSV → to names used by this program. see sample mapping file below.